web

 Description

-1. Local (Node-locked) Versus Floating Licenses
+1. Local (Node-Locked) Versus Floating Licenses

 There are two main types of licenses:

-• Floating licenses allow one or several concurrent users to run the software at the same time from their computers located on your local network.
+• Floating licenses allow one or more concurrent users to run the software simultaneously from computers on your local network.
+The number of concurrent users corresponds to the number of license tokens purchased.

-To use floating licenses, you must install FlexNet Publisher license server manager on a local server.
-Then, on each end user’s computer, you need to specify the location of this local server (see article KA-01238 "License Manager: License Server Connection").
+To use floating licenses, you must install FlexNet Publisher License Server Manager on a local server.
+Each end user’s computer must then be configured to specify the location of this local server.

-2. Time-limited Versus Perpetual Licenses
+2. Time-Limited Versus Perpetual Licenses

 In addition, licenses can be: